Symbols, Styles and Presets

 Design elements, styles and assets, can be reused in different ways, by working with presets, styles, symbols and references.
 These are defined and introduced in sections of this chapter.

-Reusing design elements is achieved with the following features:
+The reuse of design elements is enabled by following features:

 - Save object attributes to presets.
-Organize preset values into folders inside a single preset file.
+Organize presets into folders inside a single preset file.

-- Reuse preset values from the Presets panel.
+- Select, manage and reuse presets in the Presets panel.
 Open multiple preset panels with different preset groups or folders.

 - Define object attribute styles stored in the document.